diantyapitaloka/Architecture-Learning/README.md

 - Layered Hierarchy Deep learning architectures are organized into an input layer, multiple hidden layers, and a final output layer.
 This vertical structure allows data to flow sequentially, undergoing transformations at every stage of the process.
 - Neuron Interconnectivity Within these layers are individual units called neurons that connect to one another via mathematical weights.
 These connections determine how much influence a specific piece of information has as it moves through the network.
 - Feature Abstraction Initial layers typically identify simple edges or shapes, while deeper layers combine these into complex objects or concepts.
 This hierarchical approach allows the model to understand data in a way that mimics human perception.
+- Non-Linear Activation Each neuron uses an activation function to decide whether its signal is strong enough to be passed to the next layer.
+These functions introduce non-linearity, enabling the architecture to solve problems far more complex than simple linear correlations.

 <img width="499" alt="image" src="https://github.com/user-attachments/assets/d17a5d5c-4ec0-46b4-9caa-0b427175ea5a" />